Nichloas Geoffrey Smallwood Holmes1

 M, #28405

 Hon.
-Henry Noel was the son of Sir Baptist Noel, 3rd Viscount Campden and Hon.
+Henry Noel was the son of Baptist Noel, 3rd Viscount Campden and Hon.
 Hester Wotton.2,3 He married Elizabeth Wale, daughter of Sir William Wale.3

-Hon.
-Henry Noel lived at North Luffenham, Rutland, England.1
+He lived at North Luffenham, Rutland, EnglandG.1

 Child of Hon.
 Henry Noel and Elizabeth Wale